A data-driven framework for sparsity-enhanced surrogates with arbitrary mutually dependent randomness: Abstract

 \section{Abstract}

-The grand challenge of quantifying uncertainty propagation in real-world systems is rooted in the high-dimensionality of the stochastic input and the frequent lack of explicit knowledge of its probability distribution.
+The challenge of quantifying uncertainty propagation in real-world systems is rooted in the high-dimensionality of the stochastic input and the frequent lack of explicit knowledge of its probability distribution.
 Traditional approaches show limitations for such problems, especially when the size of the training data is limited.
-To address these difficulties, we have developed a general framework of constructing surrogate models on spaces of stochastic input with arbitrary probability measure irrespective of dependencies and the analytical form.
-This framework includes a data-driven basis construction for arbitrary probability measure and a sparsity enhancement rotation procedure.
-In particular, following the rotation procedure, the developed basis construction approach maintains the orthogonality/near-orthogonality with respect to the density of the rotated random vector.
-The developed framework leads to accurate recovery, with only limited training data, of a sparse representation of target functions depending on high-dimensional inputs.
-The effectiveness of our method is demonstrated in challenging problems such as PDE systems and realistic biomolecular systems where the underlying density is implicitly represented by a collection of sampling data, as well as systems under popular non-Gaussian probabilistic measures.
+To address these difficulties, we have developed a general framework of constructing surrogate models on spaces of stochastic input with arbitrary probability measure irrespective of \black{the mutual dependencies between individual components of the random inputs} and the analytical form.
+The present \acf*{DSRAR} framework includes a \black{data-driven construction of multivariate polynomial basis for arbitrary mutually dependent probability measure} and a sparsity enhancement rotation procedure.
+This sparsity enhancement method was initially proposed in our previous work \cite{Lei_Yang_MMS_2015} for Gaussian density distributions, which may not be feasible for non-Gaussian distributions due to the loss of orthogonality after the rotation.
+To remedy such difficulties, \black{we developed a new data-driven approach to construct orthonormal polynomials for \acf*{amdP} randomness, ensuring the constructed basis} maintains the orthogonality/near-orthogonality with respect to the density of the rotated random vector, \black{where directly applying the regular polynomial chaos including arbitrary polynomial chaos (aPC) \cite{OLADYSHKIN2012} shows limitations due to the assumption of the mutual independence between the components of the random inputs.} The developed \acs*{DSRAR} framework leads to accurate recovery, with only limited training data, of a sparse representation of the target functions.
+The effectiveness of our method is demonstrated in challenging problems such as PDEs and realistic molecular systems within high-dimensional conformational space ($O(10)$) where the underlying density is implicitly represented by a large collection of sample data, as well as systems {with explicitly given} non-Gaussian probabilistic measures.